dynod/devenv/README.md

-# manifests
-Repo manifest for the stuffnodes projects
+# Development workspace for the stuffnodes projects